mpoeter/xenium/benchmarks/config.md

   * `harris_michael_hash_map`
   * `vyukov_hash_map`

 ### General

+`batch_size` defines the number of operations in a single "batch".
+This is the granularity at which the worker threads execute and count operations on the data structure under test.
+Each batch is executed under its own `region_guard`.
+This parameter is optional; the default value is 100.

 `key_range` and `key_offset` define the interval from which keys are picked randomly, i.e., generated keys are `>= key_offset` and < `key_offset + key_range`.